tillkaeufer/chameleon_neural_network/README.md

 - corner: conda install -c conda-forge corner

 ## How this will work
-We prepared two different problems, which can be solved using Machine Learning.
+We prepared two different problems, which can be solved using Machine Learning. </br>
-First problem:
+First problem:</br>
-Extracting exoplanet parameters using spectra.
+Extracting exoplanet parameters using spectra.</br>
-...
+... </br>
-Seconda problem:
+Seconda problem: </br>
-Emulating SED modelling of protoplanetary disks.
+Emulating SED modelling of protoplanetary disks. </br>
-...
+... </br>

 ## How to start

 - Decide on  a dataset you want to anaylze.